vipulnaik/working-drafts/eaf/three-types-of-donors-from-the-donee-perspective.md

 donees affecting each other).
 Ultimately, I hope this will help with better identifying the true marginal impact of donations.

+For this post, I'll use the term "donee" instead of charity.
+Most donees are charities, but we can imagine nonprofit organizations as well as individuals who are fundraising, and to whom the same dynamics apply.

 In the context of the effective altruist (EA) funding ecosystem, I identified three types of donors with different qualitative
 characteristics:

-1. Primary donors: They fund over long timeframes (1 to 5 years), cover a large share of the charity's budget (25% or higher), and usually have a more formal structure.
+1. Primary donors: They fund over long timeframes (1 to 5 years), cover a large share of the donee's budget (25% or higher), and usually have a more formal structure.
 In the EA community, the Open Philanthropy Project (Open Phil) is a dominant primary donor to many AI safety orgs, many animal welfare orgs, many EA meta orgs,